jejelomo007/population-growth-and-GDP-per-capita/README.md

 #### Correlation between China GDP per capita and Meat Consumption per capita from 2000 to 2020
 ![CHINA POP AND MEAT CONSUMPTION](https://user-images.githubusercontent.com/83980585/130138558-a5766a29-66b6-41c4-927f-0bf1eac294ee.PNG)

-- There is a positive correlation of 0.29 between  meat consumption per capita and  GDP per capita in different countries, both variables move in thesame direction.
+- There is a positive correlation of 0.29 between  meat consumption per capita and  GDP per capita in different countries.

 #### Correlation between United GDP per capita and Population growth from 2000 to 2020
 ![US GDP AND POP](https://user-images.githubusercontent.com/83980585/130138990-8db012ae-9786-424c-ac64-cd91fdac62fd.PNG)